-The Hermitage Hunting Lodge For decades, the Danish Royal Family has resided in majestic castles located across the country.
-Today, many of these historic spaces are open to visitors seeking exhibitions, lush sculpture gardens, and a glimpse into the royal way of life.
-Frederiksborg Castle Frederiksborg Castle stands out as one of Denmark's most renowned landmarks for good reason.
+The Hermitage Hunting Lodge

+For decades, the Danish royal family has resided in majestic castles located across the country.
+Today, many of these historic spaces are open to visitors seeking exhibitions, lush sculpture gardens and a glimpse into the royal way of life.

+Frederiksborg Castle

+Frederiksborg Castle stands out as one of Denmark's most renowned landmarks for good reason.
 Situated on three islands surrounded by a scenic lake and stunning gardens, its beauty is undeniable.
-Since 1878, the castle has been home to the Museum of National History.
-Inside, visitors can explore 500 years of Danish history through various exhibits, including portraits, paintings, furniture, sculptures, and decorative art.
-It's a rich journey through Denmark's past, from the Middle Ages to the present day.
-Visitors can take in the impressive Renaissance architecture of Frederiksborg Castle, originally constructed in the early I7th century by King Christian IV.
-After that, a walk around the scenic garden is in order. → North of Copenhagen
+Since 1878, Frederiksborg Castle has housed the Museum of National History, inviting visitors to delve into 500 years of Danish history.
+Inside the castle, built by King Christian IV in the early 17th century, guests can explore numerous exhibits, including portraits, paintings, furniture, sculptures and decorative art, providing a comprehensive journey through Denmark's past from the Middle Ages to present day.
+Adjacent to the castle is a baroque garden featuring cascades and flower beds.
+An English-style garden and the elegant Bath House nearby enhance the charm, where the royal family once gathered for hunting lunches, adding regal

+history to this destination.